 Greg has been immersed in educational nonprofit leadership his entire career.
 Arriving at North House in its fourth year, he has relished its strong community, powerful mission, and steady evolution.
 Northerner travelers by nature, Greg, his wife Jeanne, and daughter Olya prefer life outdoors.
 Chickens, bees, garlic, birch firewood, a CSA and some fiddling keep them moving.

-Tom grew up in the Pacific Northwest with a passion for deep woods and deeper water.
-He enjoys working with donors to connect their passions with the vision and mission of the North House.
-Tom, his wife Lynnea, and daughter Runa enjoy family time outdoors — whether it's hiking, canoeing, gardening or just a short walk with their dog, Daphne.
+Tom grew up in the Pacific Northwest with a love of deep woods and deeper water.
+He enjoys working with donors to connect their passions with the vision and mission of the North House and sharing the impact of their support.
+Tom, his wife Lynnea, and daughter Runa enjoy family time outdoors — whether it's hiking, canoeing, fishing, or just hosting friends for something tasty out of the smoker!

 A lifelong forest dweller, Rachel grew up in Illinois, bounced around the country teaching environmental education, and landed on Minnesota’s north shore in 2010.
 She lives on a yurt- and garden-studded homestead in the big woods with her husband and two wee children.
 She is inspired by the drastic changes each new season brings to the northland, and loves to knit, write, and wander through the woods.